budak7273/ArmorModules/README.md

 Most of the multiplayer compatibility logic happens in the base PowerSuit mod.
 Please report any issues to me (Robb#6731) or Nog.

+- Clients can't see the player's material change when someone equips a suit.
+Hosts can see it just fine.
+- The 'Shield Broken' icon/timer doesn't display on clients' HUDs, but it still functions as it should.
+- The 'currently used fuel' icon will sometimes not match up for clients, but the fuel item usage and consumption still works as it should.
+- If a client is hover flying and the host jumps, it may play a jetpack sound for the host.
+- If a client logs out with radioactive items in their inventory or in a radioactive area, their 'ghost' player will die to radiation while they are offline.
 - The Night Vision module currently only works for the host player, and will stack the screen effects on the host if clients use it as well.
 I currently lack the Blueprint scripting knowledge to resolve this.

 </details>